jo-yrabbit-sandbox/sandbox-infrastructure/api-server/doc/how-to-dev-test.md

   * Test that your Flask application (`api-server`) is correctly connected to the backend database (`redis`)

 ### Test `api-server` in standalone (without `redis`)
-Below are the two ways explained here:
+Below are the two ways explained here:../doc/how-to-dev-test.md
   * (Option 1) Run the Flask application directly with python
   * (Option 2) Run it in a container (e.g. test your Dockerfile)